hanmertens/pstoedit-rs/README.md

 ## Features

 The API is similar to the C API of pstoedit.
-Information on drivers can be inquired and arbitrary commands can be passed to pstoedit via the `pstoedit` function.
+Information on drivers can be inquired and arbitrary commands to pstoedit can be constructed and run.

 Optional Cargo features:
 - `smallvec`: potentially reduce the number of allocations using the